shmutalov/ccminer/README-ANDROID.md

 **How to compile on Android**

-There are two methods (or more?), to compile `ccminer` on Android:
+There are three methods to compile `ccminer` on Android:

 1. By installing a Linux distribution with help of `Termux` + `proot-distro`: https://medium.com/veruscoin/mining-veruscoin-on-smartphone-208dbb06905f
-2. By compiling without the any Linux distribution, purely on the system.
+2. By compiling without any Linux distribution, purely on the system (native Termux build).
+3. By using Docker to build Android binaries on any host system (Linux, Windows, macOS).

-This document explains the second way.
+This document explains the second and third methods.

 *NOTE: Tested on:*
 + rooted Letv Le 1s, Android 6, Mediatek MT6795T